Senior Bioinformatician, Children´s Cancer Research Institute Vienna

 The Children´s Cancer Research Institute (science.ccri.at) announces recruitment for the position of a senior bioinformatician.

-The St. Anna Kinderspital (StA) and the Children´s Cancer Research Institute (CCRI) are known for providing the highest quality of childhood cancer patient care and development of new treatment strategies, respectively.
-We are extending our bioinformatics team and are seeking for an enthusiastic bioinformatician (postdoc level) who would like to build and advance her/his career in translational cancer genomics.
+We are thus extending our bioinformatics team and are seeking for an enthusiastic bioinformatician (postdoc level) who would like to build and advance her/his career in translational cancer genomics.

-You will conduct analyses of genomics data from childhood cancers in close collaboration with molecular biologists, geneticists, pediatric oncologists and other bioinformaticians.
-Current projects include genomic, transcriptomic and epigenomic analyses of pediatric leukemia and solid tumors on primary tumors and liquid biopsies), and the analysis of experimental model systems.
+You will conduct analyses of genomics data from childhood cancers and cancer predisposition syndromes in close collaboration with molecular biologists, geneticists, pediatric oncologists and other bioinformaticians.
+Current projects include genomic, transcriptomic and epigenomic analyses of pediatric leukemia and solid tumors on primary tumors and liquid biopsies), and the analysis of experimental model systems (e.g. Sheffield et al Nature Medicine 2017; Serwas et al Nature Communications 2019; Halbritter et al Cancer Discovery 2019).
 The CCRI is also involved into several large-scaled national and international research collaborations.

 The position offers significant opportunities for independent and applied research of novel bioinformatics methodologies related to the CCRI research programs.
 The interdisciplinary and translational focus of CCRI combined with its strong national and international partnerships provides an active and rich research environment.